Termina/inspection-info/README.md

 This command will:

-- Check if the current branch is merged to the main branch
+- Check if the current branch is already merged into the main branch; abort if it is not
 - Switch to the main branch
 - Pull the latest changes
 - Delete the feature branch